Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 • Date your signature to establish the timeline of the title transfer.

-By following these simple instructions for signing your Texas title, you can ensure a smooth and efficient transfer process, avoiding any potential complications or delays.
+By following these simple for signing your Texas title, you can ensure a smooth and efficient transfer process, avoiding any potential complications or delays.
 Your attention to detail in using the correct ink color, signing your name accurately, and dating your signature will help to make the title transfer process as seamless as possible.

 Additional Documentation Required for Title Signing